opentargets/evidence_datasource_parsers/README.md

 2. The service account must have a Compute Admin and Service Account User roles in the _open-targets-eu-dev_ project.
 3. The user running the code must have access to use the service account.

-By default, the generated evidence will be validated using the latest master snapshot of the JSON schema.
-This can be tweaked in [`configuration.yaml`](configuration.yaml) → global → schema.
+The schema version which the evidence is validated against can be tweaked in [`configuration.yaml`](configuration.yaml) → global → schema.

 ```bash
 # Set parameters.